Suspect arrested in 1986 death of Tacoma girl, police say

-Police say the unidentified suspect is believed responsible for the death of Jennifer Bastian.
-Police plan to hold a news conference to discuss the case, although the date and time has not been finalized.
+Police say the unidentified suspect is believed responsible for the 1986 death of 13-year-old Jennifer Bastian.
+Police plan to hold a news conference to discuss the case.

 A suspect has been arrested in the 1986 homicide of a 13-year-old girl whose body was found in Point Defiance Park, according to Tacoma police.